William Lychack

 William Lychack (born c.
-1966) is the author of two novels, The Wasp Eater and Cargill Falls, along with a short story collection The Architect of Flowers and other works.
-His writings have appeared in Conjunctions, Ploughshares, The Southern Review, The American Scholar, Story Magazine, and elsewhere, including The Best American Short Stories, The Pushcart Prize, and on public radio’s This American Life.
+1966) is the author of two novels, The Wasp Eater and Cargill Falls, along with a short story collection The Architect of Flowers, and other works.
+His writings have appeared in Conjunctions, Ploughshares, The Southern Review, The American Scholar, Story Magazine, and elsewhere, including The Best American Short Stories, The Pushcart Prize, and on the public radio program This American Life.

 Life

 Lychack was born around 1966.
 Lychack has described himself as being estranged from his father, who he only met twice in his life and died when Lychack was 10 years old.

 Lychack was the first person in his family to graduate high school.
 He attended Connecticut College, where, as a sophomore, he took a writing course with Blanche McCrary Boyd.
 Boyd brought in a number of writers to speak to the students including William Styron, Norman Mailer, Francine du Plessix Gray, Renata Adler, Alexander Cockburn, Joe McGinniss, and Barbara Grizzuti Harrison.
 Lychack later said, "I imprinted on those big ducks pretty deeply.
 They were my first permission givers.
 Theirs were those early books that I worshipped and dog-eared and wanted to emulate.
 To some degree, they still are."

 After graduating college in 1988, Lychack attended the University of Michigan, where he earned an M.F.A. in 1991.